 New Laws Affecting Florida Family Court Litigants Now in Effect

 Determining how to share custody after a split can be a hotly-contested issue for unmarried parents.
 A law that has recently entered into effect in Florida will provide a custody-sharing schedule that parents can use in lieu of hashing out their own, which could expedite the process of reaching a mutually-agreeable custody arrangement for some families.
-Read on to learn more about the new law, and speak with a knowledgeable Florida family law attorney with any additional questions about Florida custody-sharing arrangements.
+Read on to learn more about the new law, and speak with a knowledgeable Florida paternity attorney with any additional questions about Florida custody-sharing arrangements.

 New law provides optional parenting time schedule